Greek Turkey Meatballs (Lean & Delicious)

 AmountIngredientNotes

-1 poundground turkeylean, for lower fat content
+1 poundground turkeylean, for a healthier option

 1 teaspoonsaltenhances flavor